Filter Options

 Where should I go on a 6-day safari in Kenya?

 “You will have plenty of choice in deciding where to go on a 6-day Kenyan safari.
 The world-renowned Masai Mara NR is Kenya’s most popular destination.
 The wildlife viewing is fantastic, and big cats are particularly prolific.
 If you time your stay right, you’ll find yourself in the middle of the wildebeest migration.
 This is where millions of wildebeest, zebra and gazelle cross the plains (and rivers) in search of green pastures.
 Lake Nakuru NP is another favorite.
 This scenic Rift Valley lake can be a magnet for birdlife, including flocks of flamingo when environmental conditions are right.
 It’s also one of the best places in Kenya to see rhino.
 Amboseli NP is another Kenyan gem.
 Make sure you’re out early for a good chance to see Mt Kilimanjaro rising up from the dusty plains.
-To see some of Kenya’s dry-country specials, such as reticulated giraffe, Beisa oryx and the odd-looking gerenuk, you should visit Samburu GR or perhaps the very scenic, secluded Meru NP.
-Ol Pejeta Conservancy on Laikipia Plateau is also a great destination for a 6-day safari.
-This Big Five reserve, at the base of Mt Kenya, is great for black and white rhino sightings.
+To see some of Kenya’s dry-country specials, such as reticulated giraffe, Beisa oryx and the odd-looking gerenuk, you should visit Samburu NR or perhaps the very scenic, secluded Meru NP.
+Ol Pejeta Conservancy on Laikipia Plateau is also a great destination as part of a 6-day safari.
+This Big Five reserve (lion, leopard, buffalo, elephant and rhino), not far from the base of Mt Kenya, is great for black and white rhino sightings.
 The chimpanzee sanctuary is also worth a visit.”

 4